Table of contents

 Why is a checklist important?

-Checklists are an excellent way to ensure that no important steps are forgotten when implementing a process.
-Especially if the process is easy to standardise and tasks are repeated regularly, a checklist should be used.
+Checklists are ideal for ensuring that no important steps are forgotten when implementing a process.
+A checklist should be used, especially if the process is easy to standardize and tasks are repeated regularly.
 The offboarding of departing employees is largely the same as onboarding, which is why the use of a checklist is also recommended for exit management.

 By using a checklist, you ensure that everyone involved knows at all times which tasks need to be completed and when.
-In this way, you avoid confusion, stress and frustration and ensure that the offboarding process runs smoothly.
+This avoids confusion, stress and frustration and ensures that the offboarding process runs smoothly.

 What does the offboarding checklist contain?

-The offboarding checklist contains all the necessary tasks that need to be completed when an employee leaves the organisation.
-If the offboarding process differs between positions, you should develop a checklist for each position.
+The offboarding checklist contains all the necessary tasks that need to be completed when an employee leaves the organization.
+If the offboarding process differs between individual positions, you should draw up a checklist for each position.

 Conveniently, an offboarding checklist is created in the form of checkboxes.
 These can simply be ticked off as soon as a task has been completed.
 Supervisors and HR managers can see at a glance which activities have already been completed and which are still outstanding.

-The offboarding checklist consists of numerous tasks, most of which can be applied to all companies.
-Other tasks need to be completed specifically for individual companies.
+The checklist for offboarding consists of numerous tasks, the majority of which can be applied to all companies.
+Other tasks need to be added specifically for individual companies.
 It is helpful to group tasks according to individual offboarding phases.
-This provides more clarity and gives information about the current priority, so that those involved can always concentrate on the most important tasks in the stressful daily routine.
+This ensures greater clarity and provides information about the current priority, so that those involved can always concentrate on the important tasks in the stressful day-to-day routine.

-It doesn't matter in which format you create your offboarding checklists.
+The format in which you create your offboarding checklists does not matter at first.
 As a rule, companies use simple Excel files or PDF documents.
-In the course of digitalisation, however, digital offboarding solutions are becoming increasingly popular for this task as well, with which offboarding can be made more transparent and automated.
+In the course of digitalization, however, digital offboarding solutions are also becoming increasingly popular for this task, with which offboarding can be made more transparent and automated.
 This saves you additional time and costs in offboarding.

 Template for your offboarding checklist

-Our template for offboarding contains all the important tasks that arise when offboarding employees in companies.
-We have already assigned these to the individual phases of offboarding for you.
+Our template for offboarding contains all the important tasks involved in the offboarding of employees in companies.
+We have already assigned them to the individual phases of offboarding for you.
 The individual phases are:

 • 2 weeks before the last working day